vitoria-es/vitoria-gtfs-data/README.md

 # Vitória GTFS data

-This is place to organize Vitória's public transport information in the GTFS format.
+This is the repository for Vitória's public transport information in the GTFS format.

+The GTFS “feeds” let public transit agencies publish their transit data and developers write applications that consume that data in an interoperable way.

+It was created in the belief that public-interest information should be open and accessible.

-If you don't know what GTFS is and how it works, please check out the [Google Transit website](https://developers.google.com/transit/gtfs/) and read the [GTFS Specification](https://developers.google.com/transit/gtfs/reference/).
-There's lots of good information there, and don't forget to come back here later.
+To learn more, please check out the [Google Transit website](https://developers.google.com/transit/gtfs/) and read the [GTFS Specification](https://developers.google.com/transit/gtfs/reference/), there's lots of good information there.

 ## The Goal

 The goal of this project's to make Vitória's public transport information available in Google Maps.

+To see an actual example of how this would look like, check out the [Belo Horizonte's transit directions](https://www.google.com.br/maps/dir/Restaurante+Rodoviária+de+BH+-+Av.+do+Contorno+-+Centro,+Belo+Horizonte+-+MG,+30110-002/Parque+Municipal+das+Mangabeiras+-+Mangabeiras,+Belo+Horizonte+-+MG/@-19.9361885,-43.9432215,14z/data=!4m14!4m13!1m5!1m1!1s0xa699fddee157cf:0x2947bf51730afd18!2m2!1d-43.9414736!2d-19.9134868!1m5!1m1!1s0xa699739551d309:0x979e8bad2de90b13!2m2!1d-43.9076151!2d-19.9550833!3e3?hl=pt-BR) on Google Maps.

 To make this happen we first need to have all required files' information at least partially populated.
-Afterwards, the repository will be presented to the transit authorities to get their support, fill in the gaps, QA assist, maintain and finally publish it to Google Maps.
+Afterwards, the repository will be presented to the transit authorities to get their support, fill in the gaps, QA assist, maintain and finally host it online.

 ## Help Needed